severalnines/docs/administration.rst

 .. code-block:: bash

 	$ sudo apt-get update
-	$ sudo apt-get install clustercontrol clustercontrol-cmonapi clustercontrol-controller clustercontrol-ssh clustercontrol-notifications
+	$ sudo apt-get install clustercontrol clustercontrol-cmonapi clustercontrol-controller clustercontrol-ssh clustercontrol-notifications clustercontrol-cloud clustercontrol-clud

 4) If you are upgrading from version 1.3.0 or later, you can skip this step.
 Upgrade the CMON database for ClusterControl controller.
 When performing an upgrade from an older version, it is compulsory to apply the SQL modification files relative to the upgrade.
-For example, when upgrading from version 1.2.8 to version 1.4.2, apply all SQL modification files between those versions in sequential order:
+For example, when upgrading from version 1.2.8 to version 1.5, apply all SQL modification files between those versions in sequential order:

 .. code-block:: bash